 - Rooting.
 Like jailbreaking on iOS, rooting an Android device gives the user more control—at the expense of security features.
 The same is true for custom ROMs, which give users even more complete control.

 - Google account compromise, security bypass due to old software, and nation-state-level hacking all work just the same on Android as they do on iOS.

-How to remove a virus from an iPhone
+How to remove a virus or other malware from an iPhone

 As a result of the security features baked into iPhones, effective antivirus solutions for iOS practically do not exist.
 Antivirus software requires deep, unfettered access to the operating system’s internals, something that Apple is not keen to allow.

 So, how do you get rid of a virus on your phone?
 Here are some steps you can take to remove different kinds of malware:

 Simple, unsophisticated viruses can be removed with a reboot.
 This kind of malware is known as non-persistent malware.

 Network-related issues can be solved by connecting to another network or using LTE instead of Wi-Fi.
 This might stop additional pop-ups and ads on HTTP sites.
 If doing this does not fix the issue, you’ll need to try more drastic measures.